Back to news... 20 July 2011 Protect That Parcel

 This is particularly true if the parcel goes abroad.
 Firstly it requires adequate packaging as it will be man handled many times during its transfer and each handling gives a potential jolt to the package against which it must be protected.
 The transport can be by road and air and even sea and this may bring a more severe problem with vibration and shaking during the parcels journey.

 Think where you are sending the parcel and the problems that may occur.
 Unfortunately any parcel travels with a bill of lading which in order to satisfy customs must detail the contents exactly.
 If the parcel is routed through or to a country, which has a reputation for, corruption and theft then consider how you can avoid the pitfalls.

-Obviously a valuable item sent to a corrupt area with a full description is that items such as electrical and electronic goods stand out like the sore thumb.
+Obviously if you're wanting to send a large parcel or valuable item sent to a corrupt area with a full description is that items such as electrical and electronic goods stand out like the sore thumb.
 Pick your carrier with care, find out his route to the final destination and make sure that the parcel is more than adequately insured against such a loss.
 Any of the really good carriers cannot countenance losing parcels on a big scale and so they tend to set up more reliable routes than some State Offices.